 Amazon said it will pay for A to Z guarantee claims seeking compensation for personal injury and/or product damage under $1,000 and will not seek compensation from sellers who hold valid insurance.

-With these new changes, you may receive a notice where you have 30-days to provide proof of insurance before your account is potentially suspended.
+With these new changes, you may receive a notice where you have 30-days to provide proof of insurance.
+The goal is to avoid suspension with your Amazon account.

 The challenge is as a non-resident, your insurance rates may be much higher or not even possible to obtain.
 For example, most foreign insurance companies don’t want to insure supplements due to the risk.
 Those companies are partnered with American insurance companies.